samb-t/infty-diff/README.md

 ![front_page_sample](assets/samples.jpg)

 ### Abstract
->   *We introduce $\infty$-Diff, a generative diffusion model which directly operates on infinite resolution data.
+>   *We introduce ∞-Diff, a generative diffusion model which directly operates on infinite resolution data.
 By randomly sampling subsets of coordinates during training and learning to denoise the content at those coordinates, a continuous function is learned that allows sampling at arbitrary resolutions.
 In contrast to other recent infinite resolution generative models, our approach operates directly on the raw data, not requiring latent vector compression for context, using hypernetworks, nor relying on discrete components.
 As such, our approach achieves significantly higher sample quality, as evidenced by lower FID scores, as well as being able to effectively scale to much higher resolutions.*

 ![front_page_diagram](assets/diagram.png)